grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 > **Note:** This feature is behind the `accessTokenExpirationCheck` feature toggle.

-When a user logs in using an OAuth provider, Grafana verifies that the access token has not expired.
+When a user logs in using an OAuth2 provider, Grafana verifies that the access token has not expired.
 When an access token expires, Grafana uses the provided refresh token (if any exists) to obtain a new access token.

 Grafana uses a refresh token to obtain a new access token without requiring the user to log in again.
 If a refresh token doesn't exist, Grafana logs the user out of the system after the access token has expired.

-To configure generic OAuth to use a refresh token, perform one or both of the following tasks, if required:
+To configure generic OAuth2 to use a refresh token, perform one or both of the following tasks, if required:

 - Extend the `[auth.generic_oauth]` section with additional scopes
 - Enable the refresh token on the provider